Elephant Cays: Birds

+Counts were made in early 2005.
+There is no complete list of birds, but it is probable that at least 20 species breed, possibly including burrowing petrels and Storm-petrels.
 Birds for which the site is of conservation significance include Magellanic penguins and striated caracaras.
 The group is also the most important breeding site in the world for southern giant petrels, of which there are about 11,000 pairs.
 There are also two small colonies of imperial shags.